-Although a simple leash and collar might be enough for many dogs to walk around the neighborhood, lots of owners opt for a harness when taking their dog for a hike.
+Although a simple leash and collar might be enough for many dogs to walk around the neighborhood, lots of owners opt for a dog hiking harness when taking their dog for a hike.

-Here we outline what makes a good hiking harness for dogs along with what we consider to be the best dog harnesses for hiking.
+Here we outline what makes a good dog hiking harness along with what we consider to be the best dog harnesses for hiking.

 A dog wearing only a collar can damage his throat and neck by pulling on a leash over time.
 If this dog lunged after a squirrel he could sustain immediate injuries.

-Harnesses distribute pressure through a dog’s shoulders, back, and chest, and relieves the pressure on his throat, which is especially important if your dog pulls on the leash.
+Harnesses distribute pressure through a dog’s shoulders, back, and chest, and relieve the pressure on his throat, which is especially important if your dog pulls on the leash.